 Be sure to check out this article for more low-cost options, and the best stocks for under 10 dollars offer even more great picks for everyday traders.
 Stocks under 5 dollars or those that trade under $5 per share are also referred to as penny stocks.
 Learn more about penny stocks in this page.

 Many blue-chip stocks are too expensive for most retail investors.
 A thousand bucks will only get you about 5 shares of Apple (AAPL).
 You could buy 200 shares of a five-dollar stock for the same price, and if share prices went up by only one dollar you would net a 200-dollar gain.
-Therefore, in our hypothetical Apple trade, share prices would have to make a 40-dollar move to net you the same gains as the lower-priced stock.
+Therefore, in our hypothetical Apple trade, share prices would have to make a 40-dollar move to net you the same gains as low-priced stocks.

-To get you started on your investing journey, we’ve listed our top-5 low priced stock picks.
+To get you started on your investing journey, we’ve listed our top-5 low priced penny stock picks.
 These stocks are high-risk high-reward assets, so remember to consult a professional financial advisor before making any investments.
-All of our best stocks for under 5 dollars are based in the United States.
+All of our best stocks for under 5 dollars are also based in the United States.

 Agenus Inc. (NASDAQ: AGEN)

-Like most small-cap biotech firms, Agenus is not profitable just yet, but there’s a sign that the future looks bright.
+Like most small-cap biotech firms in the industry, Agenus is not profitable just yet, but there’s a sign that the future looks bright.
 The firm has collaboration agreements with several notable biotech firms, and it’s also working with Gilead Sciences (GILD) sciences to develop immuno-oncology therapies.